ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 ### Endpoint

 To access a database, you must first create a `client` object.
-Create a client of the MySQL Client type (i.e., `mysql:Client`) and provide the necessary connection parameters.
 A sample for creating a MySQL client can be found below.

 ### Connection pool handling